 The Respondent and/or the Complainant may choose not to testify at the hearing; however, the exercise of that option will not preclude the hearing officer/panel from making their responsibility determination and, as applicable, sanction recommendation regarding the Formal Complaint.
-Also, if a party or witness does not submit to cross-examination at the hearing, the hearing officer/panel will not rely on any statement of that party or witness in reaching a determination regarding responsibility or, as applicable, recommendation regarding sanctions.
 The hearing officer/panel will not draw an inference regarding responsibility or sanctions based solely on a party's or witness' absence from the hearing or refusal to testify or submit to cross-examination.